VikOlliver/RepRapMicron/README.md

 The project has achieved the fourth Alpha release.
 This repository holds files that can reasonably be expected to be functional and useful to potential developers/experimenters.

 If you're looking for pre-built STL files for MAUS, they're [here](https://www.printables.com/model/1286343-reprapmicron-micron-accurate-3d-printer).
-PIKA still needs to be built from source.
+PIKA is [here](https://www.printables.com/model/1692745-reprapmicron-pika-micron-resolution-3d-printer).
+Note that Printables is not automatically kept in sync with the source or instructions.

 ## Roadmap